ZacSiegel/Capstone-travel-app/README.md

 Functionality updated for main page.
 - Autocomplete for search bar now works as intended for selected city
 - Began working on implementing a dark mode for the app.
 Completed dark mode for header and map.

+11/25/22
+Functionality updated for main page
+- Dark mode completed for app.
+Users can toggle between dark mode and light mode using a switch in the header
+- Implemented like functionality for places.
+When a user likes a restaurant, hotel or attraction, that place gets saved in local storage within the browser.
+The user can then view saved places using a switch labeled "liked places".